Hungry Hill (film): Production

 Daphne du Maurier's novel was a best seller.
 Film rights were bought by Two Cities who assigned William Sistrom to produce.
 Brian Desmond Hurst was the director and it was decided to film on location in Ireland.

 Background filming began in County Wicklow in September 1945.
 Studio filming did not begin until March 1946 in Denham.

 The female lead was offered to Geraldine Fitzgerald but she was unable to get out of her US commitments.
 The producers approached Sally Gray who turned it down as she did not wish to grow old on camera.
 Margaret Lockwood played the role instead, once she finished with Bedelia.
 Lockwood's real life daughter player her daughter in the film.

 Robert Cummings was mentioned for the male lead.

 According to Dermot Walsh, Brian Desmond Hurst wanted Seamus Locke to play Wild Johnny but producer Bill Sistrom insisted on Walsh.
 "They had a bit of a barney over that", says Walsh.
 "After I made an exhaustive test, Sistrom called in all the girls from the front office, sat them down and ran the test.
 The girls got me the part!"

 Walsh says the film took around five months to make.
 "Every shot was composed, they'd spend hours trying to get it as beautiful and as dramatically effective as possible."

+Variety reported its budget at US$1.5 million although the exact figure was £375,600.

+Reception

+Box office

+The producer's earned £113,200 from the film in the UK and only £40,800 from other territories, a total of £174,000.
+This was a disappointment compared to earlier Lockwood films.
+According to Rank's own records the film had made a loss of £201,200 for the company by December 1949.